 - Term - minimum one year, maximum 72 years

 - Age when cover starts - minimum 18 attained, maximum 88 attained

 - Age when cover ends - maximum 89 attained

 - Amount - unlimited cover, or up to a maximum of £5 million when an increasing cover option is chosen.

 To help protect against the effects of inflation,your clients can choose to increase the amount of cover over the term of their plan in one of two ways:

 - Fixed rate – at a chosen rate of interest (between 2% and 5%)

 - Index-linked rate – based on the change in the retail price index (between 2% and 10%)

-However, if they want to increase the amount of their cover for any other reason, they may need to supply medical evidence.
+However, if they want to increase the amount of their cover for any other reason, or by more than the specified limits, they may need to supply medical evidence.